Skip to content

 Sending SMS Messages

-When you want to deliver an SMS to a user’s mobile device, also known as MT SMS, short for Mobile Terminated SMS.
+When you want to deliver an SMS to a user’s mobile device, it is also known as MT SMS (short for Mobile Terminated SMS).

 Warning